The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 Activities closed.
 MSF provided staff in health facilities in three provinces in Cambodia – Pailin, Bantey Meanchey and Oddar Meanchey – with training and technical support, which included implementing triage infrastructure in six hospitals bordering Thailand.
 More than 300 staff members of the Ministry of Health were trained on the new guidelines and protocols concerning COVID-19, among them ambulance drivers, cleaners, laboratory technicians, doctors and nurses, on IPC measures and the treatment of people with suspected or confirmed cases of COVID-19.
 MSF also contributed to the development on national treatment protocols.

-In Hong Kong, the COVID-19 outbreak has lasted since the end of January.
-Given the prolonged crisis and exposure to uncertainty, which can cause stress and anxiety, our teams have conducted workshops on how to manage this for vulnerable people.
-We have also created a website for the general public which offers tips and tools to cope with stress and worry; https://howareyou.msf.hk/en/.
+Given the prolonged crisis and exposure to uncertainty in the city-state, which can cause stress and anxiety, our teams focused on managing people’s mental health and conducted workshops on how to manage stress and anxiety for vulnerable people.
+We also created a website for the general public which offers tips and tools to cope with stress and worry; https://howareyou.msf.hk/en/.

-As Hong Kong is currently facing its most severe local outbreak since July, MSF has extended its COVID-19 emergency response from health education activities to providing emergency shelter and basic medical consultations to the homeless people.
-The Hong Kong’s homeless are particularly affected by the closure of publicly accessible facilities and suspension of services by local service providers or organisations.
-Our emergency team is working with Impact HK, a local NGO, that has been supporting the homeless for some years already.
-The teams visit the homeless people twice a week in various streets of Hong Kong.
-Apart from distributing food, drinking water and hygiene kits, our caseworkers also follow up on individuals’ needs.
-Since June, the team has conducted 25 medical consultations and has arranged temporary shelter for 15 vulnerable individuals.
+Our emergency team had been working with Impact HK, a local NGO, that has been supporting the homeless for some years.
+Our teams visited homeless people twice a week in various streets of Hong Kong, and distributed food, drinking water and hygiene kits; our caseworkers also followed up on individuals’ needs.
+Between June and when the project was handed over in mid-September, the team conducted 51 free medical consultations and arranged temporary shelter for 35 vulnerable individuals.

-In Indonesia, MSF teams are conducting workshops and training for doctors and community health workers in Jakarta and Banten Province, who treat suspected COVID-19 cases and those observing home-isolation.
-To date, 17 training sessions have been completed, with more than 200 people trained.
-Health promotion sessions are still ongoing, with MSF teams now also conducting training-of-trainers targeting specific community members to ensure increased coverage and sustainability
+In Indonesia, MSF teams are conducting workshops and training of trainers for doctors and community health workers in Jakarta, who treat suspected COVID-19 cases and those observing home-isolation.
+Training sessions are on topics including IPC measures, contact tracing and health promotion.

 Activities closed.
 An outbreak of COVID-19 among crew members on a cruise ship docked for repairs in Nagasaki, in western Japan, led to 149 out of 623 staff on board testing positive for the new coronavirus.
 MSF sent a team of one doctor and two nurses to provide onshore medical assistance.
 The team assessed patients and assisted with referrals to further health facilities, depending on patients’ condition and the urgency of medical care.
 In Suginami, a district of Tokyo, MSF teams provided epidemiological analysis, supporting local health authorities.